papamarkou/GeometricMCMC.jl/README.md

 The GeometricMCMC package is being extended to include
 * Bayesian probit model,
 * models of ordinary differential equations(ODE),
-* usage of the MCMC routines when the model's functions are not known in close form.
+* usage of the MCMC routines when the model's functions are not known in closed form.